SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 2. Select `Create`.
 3. Provide any "Name", e.g. "StopService".
 4. As "Condition", select `eventType`.
 Even though the header field inside the payload of the [CloudEvent emitted by SAP Landscape Management Cloud](https://api.sap.com/event/OperationEvents/resource) is called "type", [the field is mapped](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/integrating-with-cloudevents-publishers?locale=en-US#context) by SAP Alert Notification service to "eventType".
-5. Ensure that the selected value of the drop-down list in the middle is `Contains`.
+5. Ensure that the selected value of the dropdown list in the middle is `Contains`.
 6. As "Expected value..." provide `STOPSERVICE`.
 7. Select `Create` at the bottom of the page.

 ### Exercise 3.4.3 Create a Subscription

-At the end of this section, you have joint the condition with the action to trigger email actions when the condition is met.
+At the end of this section, you have joined the condition with the action to trigger email actions when the condition is met.

 1. Select `Subscriptions` on the left side.
 2. Select `Create`.
-3. Provide a "Name", e.g. "My Alert".
+3. Provide a "Name", e.g. "MyAlert".
 4. Select `Create`.
-5. Select the checkbox next to the activity you created, e.g. "ANS for LaMa".
+5. Select the checkbox next to the condition you created, e.g. "StopService".
-6. Select the condition you created, e.g. "StopService".
+6. Select the condition in the "Selected Conditions" field, e.g. "Contains STOPSERVICE".
 7. Select `Assign`.
+8. Check the checkbox next to the available Action you created, e.g. "SendEmailAction".
+9. Select `Assign`.
-8. Select `Close`.
+10. Select `Close`.

 You will now see the newly created subscription in the tiles.